SalesforceLabs/ActionPlans/README.md

 ## (Optional) Sample Action Plan Template Import

-This repository also includes a sample Action Plan Template file, which you can import on the appropriate tab (`https://<yourinstance>.lightning.force.com/lightning/n/Action_Plans_Template_Import`) in the org.
-[Trade show follow up](data/Export%20-%20Trade%20Show%20follow%20up.xml).
-You may need to download the file from GitHub, or you can find it in your SFDX project in the `data` folder.
+This repository also includes a sample Action Plan Template file, which you can import on the appropriate tab (`https://<yourinstance>.lightning.force.com/lightning/n/Action_Plans_Template_Import`) in the org, [Trade show follow up](data/Export%20-%20Trade%20Show%20follow%20up.xml).
+You may download the file from GitHub, or you can find it in your SFDX project in the `data` folder.